JHHXYZ/Abgabe/README.md

     1. Repeat until manage.py works: Try to run the app, see which packages are missing and install all missing packages

 * Login for /admin = Username: "admin"; password="heuteistmontag"
+* for the actual deployment of the apps, there are some extra steps and files needed (did not work flawlessly for me either)

 ## **Resources:**
 * Django: [Basic series by Corey Schaefer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=1)